What is EMDR?

 Click here for a video of EMDRIA member Anastasia Pollock explaining how EMDR therapy works and what you can expect from it

-I am an EMDR therapist and a member of the EMDR Association UK and Ireland.
-I completed the full EMDR part 1-4 training with EMDR Works, London in 2014 and receive clinical supervision from a fully trained and experienced therapist.
+I am an EMDR Europe Accredited practitioner and a member of the EMDR Association UK and Ireland.
+I completed the full EMDR part 1-4 training with EMDR Works, London in 2014 and receive clinical supervision from a fully trained and experienced EMDR Europe Consultant.
 I can provide EMDR sessions for adults either as the main therapy or as part of an 'integrative' approach using other psychological therapies in addition, depending on what is right for you.

 If you would like to find out more about how EMDR could make a difference to you, then feel free to get in contact with me to talk about your needs and what